hammadasif402/Data-Science-Projects/README.md

 [Predicting Bike Rentals](https://github.com/hammadasif402/Data-Science-Projects/blob/main/Project_%20Predicting%20Bike%20Rentals-Update/Basics.ipynb): In this project, I have used and compared Linear Regression, Decision Tree Regression and Random Forest algorithms to predict bike rentals.
 I also tried to find the best parameters to prevent overfitting and get good results.

 [Predicting the stock market](https://github.com/hammadasif402/Data-Science-Projects/blob/main/Project_%20Predicting%20the%20stock%20market/predict_stock_price.ipynb): This project is about using the linear regression model to predict the daily price of the S&P500 Index.
 Making predictions only one day ahead is also practiced.

+[Predict Survival on Titanic](https://github.com/hammadasif402/Data-Science-Projects/blob/main/Project_predict_survuval_on_titanic/titanic.ipynb): In this project is about predicting which passengers survived the sinking of the Titanic.